joseph-flinn/site/frontend/posts/startup-2025-rfds.md

 As we are building our startup today, we have decided to heavily lean into asynchronous communication as our default communication model with only a single weekly meeting.
-As our documentation quickly grows, we are starting to need a process to tracking ideas and their state.
+As our documentation quickly grows, we are starting to need a process to track ideas and their state.
-This need reminded me of the RFD process that the process improvement guild designed and implemented at Bitwarden which was originally based on the Oxide Computer Company's RFD process [[2](https://oxide.computer/blog/rfd-1-requests-for-discussion)].
+This need reminded me of the RFD process that the process improvement guild designed and implemented at Bitwarden, which was originally based on the Oxide Computer Company's RFD process [[2](https://oxide.computer/blog/rfd-1-requests-for-discussion)].

 Below is the startup's RFD 0001, adopting the RFD process: